RossSacco/RossSacco/README.md

 ###

-<p align="left">- 👩🏻‍💻 I'm an Artificial Intelligence and Data Engineering student <br>- 🎓 I have a Bachelor's Degree in Computer Engineering <br>- 🏛 University of Pisa<br>- 🇮🇹 Made in Italy</p>
+<p align="left" style="font-size: 16px;">- 👩🏻‍💻 I'm an Artificial Intelligence and Data Engineering student <br>- 🎓 I have a Bachelor's Degree in Computer Engineering <br>- 🏛 University of Pisa<br>- 🇮🇹 Made in Italy</p>

 ###